 for cat in categories:

 While the categorical to numerical conversion technique works for most ML algorithms, there are a few algorithms – such as certain types of decision tree algorithms and related algorithms such as Random Forests – that can deal with categorical features natively.
-This will often yield better results for highly categorical datasets.
+This will often yield better results for highly categorical datasets, and we will discuss this further in the next chapter where we will look closer at choosing the right algorithm with the data and performance requirements of the problem at hand.
 Our simple person dataset, after conversion of the categorical feature to binary features, is shown in Figure 3.

 Dealing with missing data

 We’ve already seen a few examples of datasets with missing data.
 In tabular datasets they often appear as empty cells, NaN, None or similar.
 Missing data are usually artifacts of the data collection process; for some reason a particular value could not be measured for a data instance.
 Figure 4 shows an example of missing data in the Titanic passenger dataset.

 Figure 4: An example of missing values in the Titanic passenger dataset in the Age and Cabin columns.
 The passenger information has been extracted from various historical sources, so in this case the missing values stem from information that simply couldn’t be found in the sources.